Lesson 2 of 8 - grow effective thinking and communication skills

 Premise - for our purposes, let's say that a "power struggle" occurs when two (or more) people try to convince the other/s that they each "know best," or "are right."
 The person with the most power can make the other/s agree and do what s/he wants them to do.

-A characteristic if typical power struggles is that one or both people feel really heard by the other.
-Person "A" states something, and person "B" says "Yes but..." or equivalent.
-Instead of both focusing on their needs, they focus on persuading the other to "give in" or "see it my way." \
+In typical power struggles, one or both people don't feel really heard by the other.
+Person "A" states something, and person "B" says "Yes but..." or similar.
+Instead of both focusing on their respective needs, they focus on persuading the other to "give in" or "see it my way."

 Two annoying aspects of typical power struggles are (a) one or both people feeling disrespected, and (b) one partner not agreeing to stop the struggle. ("Alex follows me around the house yammering at me.")
 Has this happened to you?